The Land That Time Forgot (novel): Adaptations

 The novel was adapted to film in 1974 under the direction of Kevin Connor by Britain's Amicus Productions.
 The movie was a sleeper hit and inspired Amicus to make two more Burroughs adaptations, At the Earth's Core (1976), an adaptation of the first book in the Pellucidar series, and The People That Time Forgot (1977), a direct sequel to Land based on the second book of the Caspak series.
 All three films were distributed in the United States by American International Pictures.

 A second film adaptation of the same name, produced by the American studio The Asylum, was released in 2009.
 It featured people from the present interacting with World War II troops on a mysterious, prehistoric island much like the one Burroughs created.
 This element appeared to be influenced by the DC Comics series "The War that Time Forgot", which began in the 1960s.

 In July 2016, publisher American Mythology Productions released a comic book sequel by writer Mike Wolfer and artist Giancarlo Caracuzzo.
 It stars Bowen J. Tyler's great-granddaughter, who leads an expedition to find Caspak.

+A third film adaptation, also from The Asylum, was released in January 2025.
+Starring Michael Paré, it featured a Russian attack on an Australian Navy vessel in the Bering Sea, with a gravitational anomaly marooning the crews on a time-displaced Caspak.